 The second part of this tour takes you to the town of Pamukkale.
 The town sits at the base of the white rock formations known as travertines.
 These are rocks formed by calcified waters over millennia.
 The rocks have formed natural pools and the waters are said to be healing.
 It looks like ice, but it isn’t.
 This is a non slippery climb to the top where the ancient city of Hierapolis sits waiting to be discovered by you.
 With its own wealth of history, prepare to be amazed by what you discover.

 You will be picked up from your Side hotel, greeted by your English speaking guide and taken to the first stop of your tour, Lake Salda.
-On the way you may make a breakfast or comfort stop.
+On the way you may make a comfort stop.
 You will arrive at Lake Salda mid morning for swimming and sunbathing, or simply stretching your legs along its beautiful shoreline.

-After lunch you will arrive at the Pamukkale terraces and begin your ascent to the top where your guide will be waiting for you.
+Next, you will arrive at the Pamukkale terraces and begin your ascent to the top where your guide will be waiting for you.
 You may swim or dip in the rock pools as you climb, fabulous photo opportunities await you here with the distant view of the region, you can quite literally, see for miles.

 At the top of the travertines you will rejoin your guide who will take you to the antique city of Hierapolis.
 Here, as well as the ancient streets of this city, there is a tourist centre, and also the famed Cleopatra’s Pool, where you may bathe in the same spa waters of the famous Queen herself.
 The waters, at 35 degrees centigrade are akin to a hot bath and said to have healing properties.
 This city and its waters have been the subject of pilgrimages throughout the centuries, and today, for the modern tourist.